chase-kimball/chase-kimball.github.io/pages/vision.md

 ---
-layout              : page
+layout              : page-fullwidth
 show_meta           : false
-title               : "The SkAI Mission & Vision"
+title               : "The SkAI Mission"
 #subheadline         : "A Step-by-Step Guide"
 #teaser              : "This step-by-step guide helps you to customize Feeling Responsive to your needs."
 header: